-As per American Society of Clinical Oncology (ASCO), codes not captured at the intended time are a common error in oncology.
+As per the American Society of Clinical Oncology (ASCO), codes not captured at the intended time are a common error in oncology.
 If this is causing a dwindling of revenues, there are questions which the oncologist must ponder upon.
 They are:

 - Billing and documentation: Has each step of the procedure been documented well?
-Are the billers well aware of Medicare and other private insurers’ billing rules and regulations? – They must be updated at regular intervals about the constantly changing Medicare, Medicaid and other private/third party payer’s rules.
+Are the billers well aware of Medicare and other private insurers’ billing rules and regulations? – They must be updated at regular intervals about the constantly changing Medicare, Medicaid, and other private/third-party payer’s rules.
 The Evaluation and Management (E&M) coding rules are specified in the CPT manual, which the billers must understand.

 - Patient collections: Is your practice writing down the credit card information in the system and not on Paper and filing it away?
 Is the collection occurring when the patient visits the hospital at the front desk or does the staff delay the payments by informing the patients that it will be collected once the payments from insurance come in?
 (The copays need to be captured at the first visit to the hospital).
 Further, is the staff informing the patients about deductibles upfront?
-Also, if the patient does not have copay, is the staff helpful in determining any other alternative?
+Also, if the patient does not have a copay, is the staff helpful in determining any other alternative?

-- Plan: Does your oncology practice have a set plan: from verification and validation of demographics and insurance information, collection of copays, deductibles, claim filing, collection from insurance and post visit activity?
+- Plan: Does your oncology practice have a set plan: from verification and validation of demographics and insurance information, collection of copays, deductibles, claim filing, collection from insurance and post-visit activity?

 The American Medical Association’s (AMA) Relative Value Update Committee (RUC) updates oncology codes on a regular basis.
 The ASCO also publishes guidelines on oncology’s billing and coding rules.
 Business reports must be generated quarterly to keep a tab on the health of the oncology practice and to gauge the productivity.
 The coders must be updated at all times with the appropriate codes and modifiers so that mistakes are avoided.
 Claims must be filed daily and electronically.
-The billers and coders must also be aware of new codes instituted by Centers of Medicare and Medicaid Services (CMS).
+The billers and coders must also be aware of new codes instituted by Centers for Medicare and Medicaid Services (CMS).
 The CPT manual is updated every year with new codes as well as new definitions of old codes.
 Oncology practices must regularly conduct compliance audits to ensure that the aforementioned questions have been dealt with appropriately and that every patient has been billed for.
 Drug inventory must be maintained at all times.
 Aging analysis shows the money owed to the practice which implies that it must be no inefficiencies with respect to bills left unclaimed/denied.
 Benchmarks must be used to compare performances with other practices.

 Why Medical Billers and Coders (MBC)

-As we approach the end of year-2017, it might be the time for you to calculate the Account Receivable (AR) for 2017 and have a better approach towards 2018.
+As we approach the end of year-2017, it might be time for you to calculate the Account Receivable (AR) for 2017 and have a better approach towards 2018.
 Medical Billers and Coders hold 17 years of experience in medical Revenue Cycle Management (RCM) with a skilled team coders and billers.
 Get a quote for your Oncology Specialty.